Community Rating System

 PROPERTY PROTECTION MEASURES

-If your property has had flood damage in the past and even if you have been fortunate enough to never have experienced a flood there are steps to take to give your house more protection in the future.
-Studies have shown that retrofitting (the practice of flood proofing, elevating, or otherwise modifying to protect from flood damage) can effectively reduce flood damage, especially from shallow, slow moving flooding.
-The best way to minimize flood damage is to raise your home so the lowest habitable floor is at or above your base flood elevation.
-Current cost estimates for this range from $250,000.00 to $35,000.00 and your flood insurance premiums could be significantly be reduced.
-The inexpensive cast task of installing flood vents in your home can also be obtained from several sources including the local building department, the Ocean County Library located in Surf City, The Floodplain Resource Center, Boulder Colorado (303)-492-6818 and the Federal Emergency Management Agency.
+If your property has had flood damage in the past and even if you have been fortunate enough to never experience a flood, there are steps to take to give your house more protection in the future.
+Studies have shown that Retrolifting (the practice of flood-proofing, elevating, or otherwise modifying to protect from flood damage) can effectively reduce flood damage, especially from shallow, slow moving flooding.
+The best way to minimize flood damage is to raise your home so the lowest habitable floor is at or above base flood elevation.
+The inexpensive task of installing flood vents in your home can also reduce flood damage.
+Additional protection assistance can be obtained from several sources, including our local Construction Office who can also conduct onsite inspections for specific problems (609-494-2171), the Ocean County Library located in Surf City and FEMA.

 DRAINAGE SYSTEM MAINTENANCE